NetApp/beegfs/roles/beegfs_ha_7_1/README.md

 The following variables are used to control the uninstallation:

-- beegfs_ha_uninstall_purge_volumes: false                              # Whether to completely remove the volumes from the host only.
+- beegfs_ha_uninstall_unmap_volumes: false                              # Whether to unmap the volumes from the host only.
 This will not effect the data.
 - beegfs_ha_uninstall_wipe_format_volumes: false                        # Whether to wipe format signatures from volumes on the host. **WARNING!
 This action is unrecoverable.**
 - beegfs_ha_uninstall_delete_volumes: false                             # Whether to delete the volumes from the storage. **WARNING!
 This action is unrecoverable.**
 - beegfs_ha_uninstall_delete_storage_pools_and_host_mappings: false     # Whether to delete all storage pools/volume groups and host/host group mappings created for BeeGFS HA solution.